BartSte/snapshot/README.md

 - [ ] When the state becomes "stop" the recording should be stopped.
 This is not the case at the moment.

+- [ ] Add a check that ensures that the disk of a user can not be filled up excessively.
+Ideas: max number of files, or max disk usage per session.

+- [ ] Add tests for all libs.